Jean's Bible Study Topics of the New Testament

 1Cor 13,1-13

-· (110l) Thy kingdom come Ø Spirit and the word Ø Spiritual substance and truth Ø Spiritual substance follows the truth – Love is not something you can actually put into words.
-Paul made an attempt, giving us two examples, saying love is patient and kind.
-All he could say is that it is associated with the fruits of the spirit, described in Galatians chapter 5.
-Love is also a fruit of the spirit, at the top of the list, indicating that all the other fruits are embedded in the one, love.
-So it appears that we cannot even enjoy “Joy” without love, or any of the fruits of the spirit.
-There are nine fruits, though he only mentions two, suggesting that if we display the others in our flesh, then we will have demonstrated love.
-Since love seems so difficult to define and so pervasive, being the foundation for both the gifts and the fruits of the spirit, it gives rise to the possibility that love is in some way related to the spirit realm.
-Spiritual entities exhibit these same characteristics, being pervasive throughout the human experience and impervious to definition.
-Love is a spiritual state of being; it is indescribable because it is a spiritual entity, and we draw a blank whenever we try to understand the meaning of love, since all we really know is our flesh.
-It is similar to operating a computer.
-We click the mouse and push the buttons, but we don’t really understand the inner workings of the machine we are operating.
-It is the same way when we walk in love.
-We often receive a huge response from the smallest acts of love.
-Why?
-We are demonstrating the kingdom of heaven.
+(110l) Thy kingdom come >> Faith >> Spirit and the word >> Spiritual substance and truth >> Spiritual substance follows the truth – Love is not something you can put into words.
+Paul made an attempt, saying: “love is patient, love is kind.”
+All he could say is that it is associated with the fruits of the spirit, described in Galatians chapter 5, indicating that all the other fruits are embedded in this one, love.
+So it appears that we cannot experience “Joy” or any of the fruits of the spirit without love.
+Being that love seems so difficult to define, it gives rise to the possibility that love is a manifestation of the Holy Spirit, suggesting that those who live and walk in love have entered a spiritual state.
+We often receive huge responses from the smallest acts of love, why?
+We are being like God during those moments, demonstrating the Kingdom of Heaven.
 We have been taught all our lives that love is an action.
-It ultimately is manifested as an action, but love itself is not an action, but a spiritual substance that originates from heaven, being one of the few things the world is willing to accept from God.
+It ultimately is manifested as an action but, "if I give all my possessions to feed the poor, and if I surrender my body to be burned, but do not have love," then love is not an action.
+What is it then?
+It is a spiritual substance that originates from heaven!
+It is one of the few things the world is willing to receive from us.
 The best definition of love is that it is the substance of the anointing.
-This explains why love is indescribable; no one is able to describe the anointing either.
-God has given us various levers of the anointing in the gifts of the spirit, but without the substance of the anointing (love), these levers don’t work.
+This explains why love is indescribable, because the anointing is indescribable.
+God has given us various levers of the anointing in the gifts of the spirit, but without the fruits of the Spirit, these levers don’t work.

 1Cor 13,1-8

-· (230k) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø Solving the mystery of godliness Ø The love of Christ is the mystery of godliness -- These verses go with verse 13.
-The world would like to believe they are free because their government and their military says so, but Jesus says otherwise if they don’t believe His word.
-The world abuses their own concept of freedom, spending it on their pleasures like the prodigal son until they use it up, and they fall back into slavery to another nation’s version of freedom, perpetuating the cycle of man’s truth, which is twisted beyond hope.
+(230k) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> Solving the mystery of godliness >> The love of Christ is the mystery of godliness -- These verses go with verse 13.
+The world would like to believe they are free because their government and military say so, but Jesus disagrees if they don’t believe His word.
+The world abuses their own concept of freedom, much less possesses the freedom of Christ, spending it on their pleasures like the prodigal son, and then fall back into slavery to another nation’s rendition of freedom, perpetuating the cycle of man’s truth, which is twisted beyond hope.
 God does not want His people to enter this cycle.
-He wants us to know the truth that we may be free indeed, and to remain free.
-If we are going to be slaves He would rather we become slaves of our freedom in order to avoid the bondage of sin, for in an environment of sin love cannot flourish.
-This proves that the world does not know God or His freedom, and for this reason they do not have the love of God abiding in them.
-Now you know why it is so hard to define love.
+He wants us to know the truth that we may be free indeed and to remain free.
+If we are going to be slaves He would rather we become slaves of our freedom in order to avoid the bondage of man.
+The world does not know God or His freedom, and for this reason the world does not know His love.
+Now we know why it is so hard to define love.
 It is like trying to describe the importance of water to the natural sciences; it is the very cornerstone to all living things!
-How much more is love the cornerstone of our faith in God and our interpersonal relationships?
+How much more is love the cornerstone of our faith in God and of our interpersonal relationships?
+See also: Truth will set you free; Jn 8-32; 6f

 1Cor 13,1-3

-· (63e) Paradox Ø Anomalies Ø Sarcasm Ø Exaggerate the truth to make a point
+(63e) Paradox >> Anomalies >> Sarcasm >> Exaggerate the truth to make a point

-· (160b) Works of the devil Ø Essential characteristics Ø Counterfeit God Ø Counterfeit spirit
+(160b) Works of the devil >> Essential characteristics >> Counterfeit God >> Counterfeit spirit

-· (168b) Works of the devil Ø Manifestations of the devil Ø Do not conform to the world’s version of love – The world's version of love is devoid of substance.
-I can make the ultimate sacrifice of my life for whatever cause, whether it be for good or for evil doesn’t matter, if I have no love it profits me nothing.
-My sacrifice might help others; I could run into a burning house and free a child from fallen debris to be trapped myself and die in the flames, but if I have no love, I don’t know God; I am denied heaven, and the flames continue.
+(168b) Works of the devil >> Manifestations of the devil >> Do not conform to the world’s version of love – The world's version of love is devoid of substance.
+I can make the ultimate sacrifice of my life for whatever cause, whether it be for good or for evil, but if I have not love, my charity ends when the act is accomplished.
+For example, I could run into a burning house and free a child only to be trapped myself and die in the flames, but if I have not love, I am denied heaven, and the flames continue.
 How has my sacrifice profited me?
-If I were rich I could sacrifice millions of dollars and donate it to a good cause, that money will probably benefit others, but without love I will not be able to appreciate or enjoy the blessing I have bestowed upon them or internalize what I have done.
-Without love I have no positive emotion; such a condition of the heart belongs to a monster.
-There are those who for their own reasons have turned the other way and developed an appreciation for life without love.
-Such people are dead inside.
-We experience many things through life, but love is the experience that makes all other experiences worthwhile.
-The experience is not the million-dollar gift, or the gift of prophecy or of tongues, or the ability to solve any and all mysteries, or to have all knowledge and all faith so as to remove mountains.
-We may be able to perform them, as one gives a performance on stage in a play, but none of these are the experience.
-We experience life through love, for without love we can experience nothing.
-Paul didn’t say we cannot do these things without love, he implied that we cannot assign value to our own experiences.
+If I were rich I could donate millions of dollars to a good cause, and that money may benefit others, but without love I will not be able to enjoy the blessing or internalize what I have done.
+Without love there is no positive emotion; such a condition of the heart belongs to monsters.
+There are those who for their own reasons have developed an appreciation for life apart from love; they are dead inside.
+We experience many things, but love is the experience that makes all other experiences worthwhile.
+It is not in the million-dollar gift or in rescuing a child from a burning house or in the gift of prophecy or in tongues, or the ability to solve mysteries, or having knowledge and faith as to remove mountains.
+We could perform them as one performs on stage, but none of these are the experience.
+The experience is in love, through which we enjoy life, for without love our experiences mean nothing.
+Paul didn’t say we cannot do these things without love, he said we cannot assign value to them.
 Without love our lives do not belong to us; our daily activities dance in the darkness for no one.
-In other words I am the one who suffers the most if I have no love in my heart.

-· (171g) Works of the devil Ø Manifestations of the devil Ø Outward appearance Ø Decorating the outside to simulate the inside Ø Playing the part to be accepted by God – Maybe you can perform diverse miracles and articulate the great and awesome oracle of God, and maybe you can answer some of the deepest questions that man has ever asked, and even change people’s lives in a positive way, but if you have no love, then you personally are nothing.
-If you want your service and ministry to be effective and mean something to God, then you must incorporate love as the basis of your identity and of all you do as a person, otherwise your life is in vain.
+(171g) Works of the devil >> Manifestations of the devil >> Outward appearance >> Decorating the outside to simulate the inside >> Playing the part to be accepted by God – Maybe you are a performer of diverse miracles or an articulator of the oracle of God, and maybe you are the answer-man and can answer some of the deepest questions man has ever asked, but without love you are nothing.
+If you want your service and ministry to affect people and mean something to God, you must cultivate love as the basis of your identity and of all you do, or your life is in vain.

-· (173h) Works of the devil Ø The religion of witchcraft Ø Catholicism Ø Unholy sacrifice Ø Offering sacrifice without God’s approval Ø Sacrifice against the way of God
+(173h) Works of the devil >> The religion of witchcraft >> Catholicism >> Unholy sacrifice >> Offering sacrifice without God’s approval >> Sacrifice against the ways of God

-· (176h) Works of the devil Ø The religion of witchcraft Ø Zeal without knowledge (Spirit w/o the word) Ø Resolution without relationship
+(176h) Works of the devil >> The religion of witchcraft >> Zeal without knowledge (Spirit w/o the word) >> Resolution without relationship

-· (196i) Denying Christ Ø Man exercises his will against God Ø Spiritual laziness Ø Replacing God’s standard of excellence with yours Ø Lukewarm Christianity
+(196i) Denying Christ >> Man exercises his will against God >> Spiritual laziness >> Replacing God’s standard of excellence with yours >> Lukewarm Christianity

-· (248h) Priorities Ø God’ s preeminence Ø Values Ø Valuing God Ø Knowing God is more important than serving Him
+(248h) Priorities >> God’ s preeminence >> Values >> Valuing God >> Knowing God is more important than serving Him

 1Cor 13-1

-· (85b) Thy kingdom come Ø Your words can lead to your own demise Ø How can you, being evil, speak what is good? – Paul said that if we have the gift of tongues, but do not have love, it is nothing.
+(85b) Thy kingdom come >> Your words can lead to your own demise >> How can you, being evil, speak what is good? – Paul said that if we have the gift of tongues, but do not have love, it is nothing.
 So what is Paul saying, that the gifts are nothing?
-No, he is saying that the gifts must flow from a spiritual environment of love.
-This highly suggests that if our hearts are not founded on love, then the gifts of the spirit will be ineffective, and probably dangerous.
+No, he is saying that the gifts must flow through love.
+This suggests that if our heart is not founded on love, then the gifts of the spirit will be ineffective and probably dangerous.
 Without love the gifts of the spirit will turn from a blessing to a curse, for where they were once tools to build up the body of Christ, now they are weapons that cause division.

-· (95e) Thy kingdom come Ø Positive attitude Ø Speaking in tongues Ø Tongues are a form of prayer -- This verse goes with verse 8
+(95e) Thy kingdom come >> Positive attitude >> Speaking in tongues >> Tongues are a form of prayer -- This verse goes with verse 8

-· (124d) Thy kingdom come Ø Manifestations of faith Ø Love Ø Acts of love Ø Love is one of the fruits of the Spirit
+(124d) Thy kingdom come >> Manifestations of faith >> Love >> Acts of love >> Love is one of the fruits of the Spirit

 1Cor 13-2

-· (71b) Authority Ø Believer’s authority Ø We have authority in the wisdom of God
+(71b) Authority >> Believer’s authority >> We have authority in the wisdom of God

-· (124m) Thy kingdom come Ø Manifestations of faith Ø Love is the action of faith Ø Love is the motive of faith -- This verse goes with verses 8-13
+(124m) Thy kingdom come >> Manifestations of faith >> Love is the action of faith >> Love is the motive of faith -- This verse goes with verses 8-13

-· (152i) Witness Ø Validity of the Father Ø Witnesses of the father Ø Prophets Ø The church holds the position of a prophet Ø Church operates under a prophetic anointing -- This verse goes with verses 8&9
+(152ia) Witness >> Validity of the Father >> Witnesses of the father >> Prophets >> The Church holds the position of a prophet >> Church operates under a prophetic anointing >> Delivering a prophetic message from God -- This verse goes with verses 8&9

 1Cor 13,3-7

-· (124b) Thy kingdom come Ø Manifestations of faith Ø Love Ø Acts of love Ø Love takes from the rich and gives to the poor Ø love is the act of giving to the poor
+(124b) Thy kingdom come >> Manifestations of faith >> Love >> Acts of love >> Love takes from the rich and gives to the poor >> love is the act of giving to the poor

 1Cor 13,3-5

-· (34l) Gift of God Ø Be generous like your Father Ø Give to your brother
+(34l) Gift of God >> Be generous like your Father >> Give to your brother

 1Cor 13-3

-· (235c) Kingdom of God Ø Pursuing the kingdom Ø Invest in the kingdom Ø Tithing Ø Be faithful in your tithes Ø Unfaithfulness nullifies your tithe
+(235c) Kingdom of God >> Pursuing the kingdom >> Invest in the kingdom >> Tithing >> Be faithful in your tithes >> Unfaithfulness nullifies your tithe

 1Cor 13,4-8

-· (6g) Responsibility Ø Being spiritual Ø Ministering to God by dying to self – In this mortal body we naturally dwell more on selfishness than we do on helping meet the needs of others.
-Therefore, dying to self is an intrinsic part of loving someone.
-Our personal interests get in the way of caring for others, so we must first remove the obstacle of ourselves engrained in our flesh before we can focus our attention on other people's needs.
+(6g) Responsibility >> Being spiritual >> Ministering to God by dying to self – In this mortal body we naturally dwell more on selfishness than on helping others.
+Therefore, dying to self is an intrinsic part of loving someone, and we do it for Christ, not for the people we are helping.
+Our personal interests get in the way of caring for others, so we must first remove the obstacle of ourselves engrained in our flesh before we can focus our attention on other people.

-· (41j) Judgment Ø Satan destroyed Ø Be like Jesus Ø Be godly toward one another
+(41j) Judgment >> Satan destroyed >> Be like Jesus >> Be godly toward one another

-· (64h) Paradox Ø Anomalies Ø Weaknesses of God Ø God subjects himself to human frailty Ø His weakness is stronger than men
+(64h) Paradox >> Anomalies >> Weaknesses of God >> God subjects himself to human frailty >> His weakness is stronger than men

-· (156d) Witness Ø Validity of the believer Ø Evidence of salvation Ø Loving your brother is evidence of salvation
+(156da) Witness >> Validity of the believer >> Evidence of salvation >> Loving your fellow man is evidence of salvation >> Love your enemies

-· (244l) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestations Ø Literal manifestation of God’s word Ø Love is the manifestation of truth -- These verses go with verse 13
+(244l) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestations >> Literal manifestation of God’s word >> Love is the manifestation of truth -- These verses go with verse 13

 1Cor 13,4-7

-· (123b) Love (Perfect faith- the solution to poverty) (Key verse)
+(123b) Love (Key verse)

 1Cor 13-4,5

-· (124h) Thy kingdom come Ø Manifestations of faith Ø Love your enemies Ø Loving your enemies leaves room for God to Work Ø Leave room for the salvation of God
+(124h) Thy kingdom come >> Manifestations of faith >> Love your enemies >> Loving your enemies leaves room for God to Work >> Leave room for the salvation of God

-· (126i) Thy kingdom come Ø Manifestations of faith Ø Patience Ø The patience of God Ø God is patient
+(126i) Thy kingdom come >> Manifestations of faith >> Patience >> The patience of God >> God is patient

 1Cor 13-4

-· (24h) Sin Ø Poverty (Forms of fear) Ø Being envious toward your brother
+(24h) Sin >> Poverty (Forms of fear) >> Being envious of your brother

-· (127d) Thy kingdom come Ø Manifestations of faith Ø Kindness Ø God is kind
+(127d) Thy kingdom come >> Manifestations of faith >> Kindness >> God is kind

 1Cor 13-5

-· (120d) Thy kingdom come Ø Manifestations of faith Ø Forgiveness Ø Forgiving your brother Ø As God has forgiven you
+(120d) Thy kingdom come >> Manifestations of faith >> Forgiveness >> Forgiving your brother >> As God has forgiven you

-· (123d) Thy kingdom come Ø Manifestations of faith Ø Love Ø Spiritual affection Ø Compassion Ø Reaching out to those in need
+(123d) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Compassion >> Reaching out to those in need

-· (135f) Temple Ø Your body is the temple of God Ø Sins of the body Ø Abortion Ø Consequences of abortion Ø Abortion is the result of a selfish life-style
+(135f) Temple >> Your body is the temple of God >> Sins of the body >> Abortion >> Consequences of abortion >> Abortion is the result of a selfish life-style

 1Cor 13-6

-· (86n) Thy kingdom come Ø Obedience Ø Be doers of the word from the heart Ø Love the truth
+(86n) Thy kingdom come >> Obedience >> Be doers of the word from the heart >> Love the truth

-· (194g) Die to self (Process of substitution) Ø Turn from sin to God Ø Hate evil Ø Victory over sin Ø Hate evil by loving good
+(194g) Die to self (Process of substitution) >> Turn from sin to God >> Hate evil >> Victory over sin >> Hate evil by loving good

 1Cor 13-7,8

-· (112d) Thy kingdom come Ø Light Ø Jesus light in us overcomes darkness Ø The light of His power
+(112d) Thy kingdom come >> Faith >> Light >> Jesus light in us overcomes darkness >> The light of His power

 1Cor 13-7

-· (86c) Thy kingdom come Ø Belief Ø Treating the knowledge of God as fact Ø Repentance is the result of the resurrection
+(86c) Thy kingdom come >> Belief >> Treating the knowledge of God as fact >> Repentance is the result of the resurrection

-· (121k) Thy kingdom come Ø Manifestations of faith Ø Hope Based On Faithfulness Ø Hope based on character -- This verse goes with verse 13
+(121k) Thy kingdom come >> Manifestations of faith >> Hope Based On Faithfulness >> Hope based on character -- This verse goes with verse 13

 1Cor 13,8-13

-· (124m) Thy kingdom come Ø Manifestations of faith Ø Love is the action of faith Ø Love is the motive of faith -- These verses go with verse 2.
-As stated above, love is difficult to define.
-Paul begins to describe what love is not, appearing that he immediately gave up trying to describe what it is.
+(124m) Thy kingdom come >> Manifestations of faith >> Love is the action of faith >> Love is the motive of faith -- These verses go with verse 2.
+Love is difficult to define.
 As we scan the New Testament we see the terms faith and love frequently appearing together.
 There is a reason for this; faith and love are one and the same.
-If love is the substance of the anointing, then so is faith.
+Hence, if love is the substance of the anointing, then so is faith.
 This bears out in Heb 11-1, “Faith is the substance of things hoped for, the evidence of things not seen.”
 Faith is a “heavenly” substance, just like love.
-There is another pair of terms in the New Testament that also goes together in exactly the same way.
+There is another pair of terms in the New Testament that also goes together in the same way.
 Jesus said in John 8-32, “And ye shall know the truth, and the truth shall make you free.”
-These four terms: truth and freedom, and faith and love, are closely related: truth is to faith as freedom is to love.
+These four: truth and freedom, faith and love, are closely relatedlove is to faith as truth is to freedom.
 Freedom is a product of truth, as love is a product of faith, and all four are spiritual substances, meaning they are off limits to unbelief.
-You must believe in God before you can walk in His love, which opens your eyes to His truth, which sets you free.
+We must believe in God before we can walk in His love, which opens our eyes to His truth, which sets us free to serve Him.
+See also: Faith and love of the truth; 1Cor 13-7; 99g

 1Cor 13,8-12

-· (170f) Works of the devil Ø Manifestations of the devil Ø Outward appearance Ø Temporary Ø Whatever is temporary will perish – Love will continue to the very end of eternity, but gifts of prophecy will be done away; tongues will cease; knowledge will become obsolete, for in heaven how can someone say he knows something when everyone knows everything?
-That would be like standing on the beach and scooping a handful of sand and proclaiming, “I have sand.”
+(170f) Works of the devil >> Manifestations of the devil >> Outward appearance >> Temporary >> Whatever is temporary will perish – Love will continue to the end of eternity, but gifts of prophecy and tongues will cease; knowledge will become obsolete, for in heaven how can someone say he knows something when everyone knows what he knows?
 There is value in gold because it is rare, and so is knowledge in this life, but not in heaven.
-The streets will be made of pure gold to mock the greed in man’s heart, and for this reason it too will have no value in heaven.
+The streets will be made of gold to mock the greedy man, but that is where its value will end in heaven.
 Love will be just as common, but it will retain its value, because it is the essence of God.
-Not so fast though, knowledge will be done away yes, but will it be done away immediately?
-Will we arrive in heaven suddenly knowing everything, or will we accumulate all knowledge and finally know everything God knows on the last day of eternity?
-I like to believe knowledge will remain a process.
+Will we arrive in heaven suddenly knowing everything, or will we accumulate knowledge throughout eternity?
+Knowledge will most likely remain a process.

 1Cor 13-8,9

-· (152i) Witness Ø Validity of the Father Ø Witnesses of the father Ø Prophets Ø The church holds the position of a prophet Ø Church operates under a prophetic anointing -- These verses go with verse 2
+(152ia) Witness >> Validity of the Father >> Witnesses of the father >> Prophets >> The Church holds the position of a prophet >> Church operates under a prophetic anointing >> Delivering a prophetic message from God -- These verses go with verse 2

 1Cor 13-8

-· (39h) Judgment Ø Jesus defeated death Ø Victory Ø Jesus never fails – Paul promises that through love we will be able to do anything within the framework of His will, but love does not believe in lies, nor does it bear the heart of fools.
+(39h) Judgment >> Jesus defeated death >> Victory >> Jesus never fails – Paul promised that through love we will be able to do anything within the parameters of His will.
+Love does not believe in lies, nor does it bear the heart of fools.
 It does not hope in stupidity, or endure sin.
-God gives us his love and requires us to continue believing in Him no matter what happens.
-He wants us to forever remember our hope of eternal life, while we bear the burdens of others so they may regain their hope that love may return to them, as we endure our own circumstances.
+God gives us his love and expects us to believe in Him no matter what happens.
+He wants us to remember our hope of eternal life, while we bear the burdens of others.

-· (95e) Thy kingdom come Ø Positive attitude Ø Speaking in tongues Ø Tongues are a form of prayer -- This verse goes with verse 1
+(95e) Thy kingdom come >> Positive attitude >> Speaking in tongues >> Tongues are a form of prayer -- This verse goes with verse 1

 1Cor 13-9,10

-· (112j) Thy kingdom come Ø Light Ø Being in the presence of truth -- These verses go with verse 12
+(112j) Thy kingdom come >> Faith >> Light >> Being in the presence of truth -- These verses go with verse 12

-· (245e) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestations Ø Literal manifestation of Jesus Christ Ø Manifestation of Jesus’ second coming
+(245e) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestations >> Literal manifestation of Jesus Christ >> Manifestation of Jesus’ second coming

 1Cor 13-10,11

-· (118m) Thy kingdom come Ø Manifestations of faith Ø Freedom Ø Law of the spirit Ø Newness of the spirit transcends oldness of the letter – Love will continue forever.
+(118m) Thy kingdom come >> Manifestations of faith >> Freedom >> Law of the spirit >> Newness of the spirit transcends oldness of the letter – Love will continue forever.
 It will never go away, just like the law.
 It will never stop being true that we should not commit murder or lie.
-It will never stop being true that we should love the Lord our God with all our heart, mind, soul and strength, and love our neighbor as ourselves, yet the law has already become obsolete through the administration of the Holy Spirit, who teaches us about God and His love.
+It will never stop being true that we should love the Lord our God with all our heart, mind, soul and strength, and love our neighbor as our self, yet the law has already become obsolete through the administration of the Holy Spirit, who teaches us about God and His love.
 The statements of the law are not obsolete, but the law as an instrument designed to increase the knowledge of sin has run its course.
-The Holy Spirit does this much more effectively, if people would just pay attention to Him in their hearts as to a lamp shining in the darkness, until the day dawns and the morning star rises in their hearts (2Pet 1-19).
+The Holy Spirit does this much more effectively, if people would just pay attention to Him in their hearts "as to a lamp shining in a dark place, until the day dawns and the morning star arises in your hearts" (2Pet 1-19).

 1Cor 13-11

-· (19f) Sin Ø Having the mental disease of the world Ø Incorrect thinking
+(19f) Sin >> Having the mental disease of the world >> Incorrect thinking

-· (78k) Thy kingdom come Ø Renewing your mind Ø Conform to the word of God
+(78k) Thy kingdom come >> Renewing your mind >> Conform to the word of God

-· (85j) Thy kingdom come Ø Words of your mouth Ø Better not to say anything Ø Shut up!
+(85j) Thy kingdom come >> Words of your mouth >> Better not to say anything >> Shut up!

-· (137g) Temple Ø Building the temple (with hands) Ø Maturing in Jesus is hard work Ø Maturity is the process of growing – When Paul was first saved, his love was immature, but over time love matured him, and he did away with childish things.
+(137g) Temple >> Building the temple (with hands) >> Maturing in Jesus is hard work >> Maturity is the process of growing – When Paul was first saved, his love was immature, but over time love matured him, and he did away with childish things.
 You cannot walk in love and be a fool at the same time.
 The world may not respect faith, but it does respect the product of faith, which is love.
 Paul is comparing this life to eternity, showing that love bridges the gap between this life and the next.
 It is the way to eternal life.
-Love will show the way, for when I look in the mirror I see myself dimly, but when I get to heaven I will see God face to face and myself as I am.
+Love will show the way, for when I look in the mirror I see myself dimly, but when I get to heaven I will see God face to face and myself like Him.
 In the same way I know in part, but then I will know fully, just as I am fully known.

-· (196f) Denying Christ Ø Man exercises his will against God Ø Immaturity Ø Not mature enough to seek God Ø Unable to know the mind of Christ
+(196f) Denying Christ >> Man exercises his will against God >> Immaturity >> Not mature enough to seek God >> Unable to know the mind of Christ

 1Cor 13-12

-· (33j) Gift of God Ø God is our Father Ø God serves His people who serve Him Ø He treats His people with special care
+(33j) Gift of God >> God is our Father >> God serves His people who serve Him >> He treats His people with special care

-· (34f) Gift of God Ø Believer owns everything Ø True knowledge belongs to us
+(34f) Gift of God >> Believer owns everything >> True knowledge belongs to us

-· (94n) Thy kingdom come Ø Perspective is your personal reality Ø How you interpret your point of view
+(94n) Thy kingdom come >> Perspective is your personal reality >> How you interpret your point of view

-· (104j) Thy kingdom come Ø Pure in heart shall see God Ø Shall see Jesus Ø We shall see His face
+(104j) Thy kingdom come >> Pure in heart shall see God >> Shall see Jesus >> We shall see His face

-· (132e) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø God gives his spirit as a pledge Ø Spirit pledges the presence of God
+(132e) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> God gives his spirit as a pledge >> Spirit pledges the presence of God

-· (212j) Sovereignty Ø God is infinite Ø God is all knowing Ø God knows everything about you
+(212j) Sovereignty >> God is infinite >> God is all knowing >> God knows everything about you

-· (224f) Kingdom of God Ø Illustrating the kingdom Ø Description of heaven Ø The joyful kingdom Ø We shall always be with the Lord
+(224f) Kingdom of God >> Illustrating the kingdom >> Description of heaven >> The joyful kingdom >> We shall always be with the Lord

-· (245o) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestations Ø Spirit realm superimposed upon the natural realm Ø The natural manifesting into the spiritual
+(245o) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestations >> Spirit realm superimposed upon the natural realm >> The natural manifesting into the spiritual

 1Cor 13-13

-· (121k) Thy kingdom come Ø Manifestations of faith Ø Hope Based On Faithfulness Ø Hope based on character -- This verse goes with verse 7
+(121k) Thy kingdom come >> Manifestations of faith >> Hope Based On Faithfulness >> Hope based on character -- This verse goes with verse 7

-· (230k) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø Solving the mystery of godliness Ø The love of Christ is the mystery of godliness -- This verse goes with verses 1-8
+(230k) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> Solving the mystery of godliness >> The love of Christ is the mystery of godliness -- This verse goes with verses 1-8

-· (244l) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestation of God’s word Ø Love is the manifestation of truth -- This verse goes with verses 4-8.
-Combining Mat 13-31 and Mat 17-20 with 1Cor 13-13, love is the hope of faith.
-We use hope to water the garden of our hearts, so faith might grow into love.
-Hope therefore is the bridge between faith and love, just like water is the bridge between the seed and the plant.
-Faith and love are one and the same in that faith is the seed of love as love is the plant that the seed intended, while hope is the catalyst between them that causes the transformation.
+(244l) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestation of God’s word >> Love is the manifestation of truth -- This verse goes with verses 4-8.
+Love is the hope of faith.
+We use hope to water the garden of our heart, so faith might grow into love.
+Hope therefore is the bridge between faith and love, as water is the bridge between the seed and the plant; it is the catalyst that causes the transformation.
 Love is greatest of all because it is the end product.

-· (248j) Priorities Ø God’ s preeminence Ø Values Ø The Highest Values Ø Top Priority
+(248j) Priorities >> God’ s preeminence >> Values >> The Highest Values >> Top Priority

 See next page